-Sclerotinia ascospore levels in 2007 indicated low to moderate risk, based on results from petal and lower canopy testing (Fig 1).
-Early and late lower canopy tests showed moderate risk with 89 and 67% incidence, respectively.
-Early and late petal tests showed sclerotina risk to be low with 29 and 8%, respectively.

-Fig 1.
-Sclerotinia risk assessment

-there was no significant difference between any of the rotations on either date.
+Sclerotinia ascospore levels in 2008 indicated low to moderate risk, based on results from petal and lower canopy testing (Fig 1).
+Early and late lower canopy tests also showed low to moderate risk with 25 and 31% incidence, respectively.
+Early and late petal tests showed sclerotinia risk to be low with 25 and 13%, respectively.
+Even though the risk was significantly different at each evaluation Fig 1.
+Sclerotinia risk assessment date, there was no significant difference between any of the rotations on either date.

-In general, petal testing from 2000 to 2007 indicated low to moderate disease risk.
+In general, petal testing from 2000 to 2008 indicated low to moderate disease risk.
 In 2001, early petal and lower canopy testing showed the highest incidence over the course of the study.
 In June 2001, there was almost three inches of rain before the first risk tests were conducted.
 However, very little rainfall occurred between or after the two testing dates, which helps explain why the early tests were higher than the later tests.
 In 2005, conditions seemed ideal for disease proliferation.
 We received over 10 inches of rainfall in the month of June, which helped create an environment conducive to ascospore production.
 Most of the rain fell in early or late June.
 Nearly five inches of rain fell between the early and late tests, which resulted in higher ascospore levels detected in the late test compared to the early test.
 However, even with these wet conditions, SSR was very low in late-season evaluations.
-Once again conditions this season (2007) seemed to be ideal for disease production and proliferation.
+Conditions last season (2007) seemed to be ideal for disease production and proliferation.
 Between the end of May and the beginning of July we received over 12 inches of rain and had above normal temperatures.
 Midway through the month of July rainfall ceased and temperatures jumped even higher.
 This contributed to the significant drop in incidence between the two tests for ascospores.
+Conditions this season (2008) seemed to be less than ideal for disease production and proliferation.
+Between the end of May and the beginning of July we received less than 5.5 inches of rain and had normal to below normal temperatures.
+July and August brought 7 inches of rain and temperatures remained within the normal range.